mitodl/ocw-course-hugo-theme/README.md

 ##  course data template

-Course level metadata is stored in a `.json` file in the `data/courses` directory with a filename matching the `course_id`.
-For example, `1-124j-foundations-of-software-engineering-fall-2000`.
+Course level metadata is stored in a `course.json` file in the `data` directory.

 | key | example value | description |
 | --- | --- | --- |